-Amongst the charming pedestrian streets of Manavika an almost three-dimensional fresco evokes memories of the everyday old town life, having transformed the awkward wall of a block of flats into a sight.
+Amongst the charming pedestrian streets of Manavika an almost three-dimensional mural evokes memories of the everyday old town life, having transformed the awkward wall of a block of flats into a sight.
 It is a 150 m2 wall painting, created in October 2006 by internationally distinguished artists specialized in this kind of artwork.
-Around 430 such frescos decorate some of the most important cities in all over the world, including Barcelona, Moscow, Lyon, Jerusalem, Mexico Town and Quebec.
-The role of those frescos is to stamp memories, traces of history and everyday moments that have been or are about to be lost.
+Around 430 such murals decorate some of the most important cities in all over the world, including Barcelona, Moscow, Lyon, Jerusalem, Mexico Town and Quebec.
+The role of those murals is to stamp memories, traces of history and everyday moments that have been or are about to be lost.

 The ruins of an ancient healing temple, dedicated to the physician god Asclepius, are located next to the old town (Varousi).
 According to the historian Strabo, it is the oldest and most important Asclepieion in Greece.
 By now, archeologists have discovered Roman baths, mosaics and the remains of a Hellenistic-period edifice with a mosaic depicting the king of Thrace, Lycurgus.

 Situated next to the castle, constitutes the town’s most important lung of green as it is composed of a large assortment of flora.
 It offers a great view not only to the town but also to Meteora and Pindus Mountain Range.
 Furthermore, here lies the zoo with a quite considerable variety of species including tigers, deers, ostriches and ponies as well as the Environmental Study Center.